Is Thessaloniki Worth Visiting? Pros, Cons, Best Time To Go

 Mount Olympus rises almost straight from the Aegean Sea, and from its many viewpoints, you can marvel at breathtaking vistas that you will hardly forget.

-The area also boasts beautiful waterfalls and deep caves where it was said that lesser deities, like the nymphs, were said to live.
+The area also features beautiful waterfalls and deep caves, where it is said lesser deities, such as nymphs, live.

 Pella